dineshchhantyal/chart_gizmo/docs/api/pie.md

 # Pie Charts

 Pie charts are useful for showing proportional parts of a whole.
 They display data as slices of a circle with sizes proportional to their values.
+Chart Gizmo's pie charts are built on [Chart.js Pie and Doughnut Charts](https://www.chartjs.org/docs/latest/charts/doughnut.html).

 ## Basic Usage